jmenichole/TiltCheck/READY_TO_TEST.md

-# 🎉 Your Bot is Now Fully Configured!
+# 🎉 Your Multi-Bot System is Now Fully Configured!

 ## ✅ What's Complete